 Transcripts will still be available for appeals.
 Transcripts and recordings will most likely remain with the various recording systems that are in use by the courts today.

-Right now, if someone wants to review a case from two years ago, it would take the clerk a long period of time (days or weeks) to retrieve the record.
+Prior to MDEC, if someone wanted to review a case from two years ago, it would take the clerk a long period of time (days or weeks) to retrieve the record.
 Will the record be available electronically in the new system and even though the record would be aged, might the opportunity exist to pull it electronically?

 Cases that were closed at the time a county became an MDEC county will remain in paper.
 However, previously filed documents in cases that are reopened may be scanned and made electronic at the discretion of the courts (See Rule 20-102).
 The record will not be available electronically unless the case is reopened and the court deems it appropriate to convert all or part of the paper record.